angel33la/mcconnell_angella_dev2501-/README.md

 # Start changes on week three
 There is so much I have learned and yet it seems the simple things I am having the most difficulty.
 My styling all around has got me frustrated beyond the point where I had to walk away.
 I surely hope to make some improvements this week going into my last week.

+# Week four - final work
+I have so much more to do on my app.
+But I am going to keep on doing my assignments and making this app look professional as I can make it.
+I really do believe that it is looking very good and the colors are nice.
+I have also implemented a light and dark theme.
+Hoping that turns out nice.

 # Getting Started with Create React App